Documentation

 1. Authentication Verify API key, resolve tier, enforce rate limits

-2. Retrieval Match query against 311 abilities across 6 dimensions
+2. Retrieval Match query against 679 abilities across 4 product layers

-3. Composition Assemble the cognitive scaffold from matched ability
+3. Composition Assemble the cognitive injection from matched ability

 4. Response Return pre-rendered injection string as JSON

 The entire pipeline executes in under one second.
 No LLM is called.
-The response is a structured reasoning scaffold, not a generated output.
+The response is a structured injection that channels the model's existing power into disciplined execution.

 What the API Returns

-One cognitive scaffold.
-The highest-scoring ability for your query.
+One cognitive ability.
+The highest-scoring match for your query from the selected product layer.

 [